latilongitude/GNSS_FootballTactical/README.md

 > [!IMPORTANT]
 > Please check out the following lines before runing the code.

-## Dataset A
+## 1. Dataset_A_Positional_data

-An exemplar dataset of raw GNSS positional data from six individuals, each comprises columns of timestamp (Unix), and players' latitude and longitude coordinates during the SSG.
-Data were collected with Catapult Optimeye
+An exemplar dataset of raw GNSS positional data from six individuals, each comprises following ccolumns

+    - timestamp (e.g., Unix or Converted timestamp)

+    - players' latitude and longitude coordinates

-S5 tracking devices (10 Hz, Catapult Innovations, South Melbourne, VIC, Australia).
+Examplar data were collected with Catapult Optimeye S5 tracking devices (10 Hz, Catapult Innovations, South Melbourne, VIC, Australia).

+Additional data collected with Catapult Vector S7 and STATSports devices were also used during the pipeline development.

 ## Dataset B